adelowo/gbowo/README.md

 _Gbowo_ requires some value to be present in the environment i.e `$_ENV`.
 For paystack, this is `$_ENV['PAYSTACK_SECRET_KEY']` while the amplifypay adapter requires two values : your merchant id and an api key.
 This should be present in the following format : `$_ENV['AMPLIFYPAY_MERCHANT_ID']` and `$_ENV['AMPLIFYPAY_API_KEY']`.

-> You are strongly advised to keep your keys / tokens out of your code and instead load them into `$_ENV` by some other means.
-We don't enforce this but it is a best practice and even made it to the [12 Factor App Guideline](https://12factor.net/config).
+> You are strongly advised to keep your keys and/or tokens out of your code and instead load them into `$_ENV` by some other means.
+We don't enforce this but it is a best practice, [12 Factor App Guideline](https://12factor.net/config).
 A library that would help with this is `vlucas/phpdotenv`.
 All it needs is a `.env` file and you are golden.
 Remember not to commit the `.env` else it still isn't out of your "code".
 A sample `.env.example` has been provided in the `resources` directory.
 You can copy and rename that to `.env` in your root dir.